School Bus Seat Belt

 School seat belt laws are not implemented in states other than those listed above.
 This makes students at risk of serious injuries and fatalities in an event of a school bus accident.
 Dozens of students have been injured in school bus accidents in Las Vegas, Massachusetts, and Tennessee due to no laws regarding seat belts.

 Even in states that have seat belt laws, many schools do not have seat belts on school buses.
-For instance, 10 students were ejected and killed in a school bus accident in California in 2014.
+For instance, 10 students were ejected and 5 were killed in a school bus accident in California in 2014.

-National Transport Safety Board recommends (NTSB) that seat belts should be on every school bus.
+National Transport Safety Board recommends that seat belts should be on every school bus.
 They help save lives and reduce the risk of serious injuries.
 The Safety Board has also recommended that schools with the lap seat belts should upgrade to the safer three belt seat belt.

 The chances of a successful school bus accident case outcome increase significantly when you get the help of an attorney.
 An attorney will make sure that you get full legal representation in the court.